Donald Trump indicted by Manhattan grand jury on more than 30 counts related to business fraud – KION546

 Donald Trump indicted by Manhattan grand jury on more than 30 counts related to business fraud

-Donald Trump faces more than 30 counts related to business fraud in an indictment from a Manhattan grand jury, according to two sources familiar with the case — the first time in American history that a current or former president has faced criminal charges.
+(CNN) -- Donald Trump faces more than 30 counts related to business fraud in an indictment from a Manhattan grand jury, according to two sources familiar with the case -- the first time in American history that a current or former president has faced criminal charges.

+According to one of his lawyers, Donald Trump is expected to turn himself in and face arraignment on Tuesday, the New York Times reported.

-Manhattan District Attorney Alvin Bragg’s office has been investigating the former president in connection with his alleged role in a hush money payment scheme and cover-up involving adult film star Stormy Daniels that dates to the 2016 presidential election.
-Grand jury proceedings are secret, but a source familiar with the case told CNN that a witness gave about 30 minutes of testimony before it voted to indict Trump.
+The DA's office has been investigating the former president in connection with his alleged role in a hush money payment scheme and cover-up involving adult film star Stormy Daniels that dates to the 2016 presidential election.
+Manhattan District Attorney Alvin Bragg's office will reach out to Trump's attorneys to discuss his surrender to face an arraignment.

 Trump released a statement in response to the indictment claiming it was "Political Persecution and Election Interference at the highest level in history."